SergioFernizaMarquez/Logistics_Database_Project/README.md

    Run the data generation and insertion scripts to populate the database with synthetic data.

 3. **Operational Simulation**
-   Execute the simulation scripts to generate multi-year operational data.
+   Execute the simulation scripts to generate multi year operational data.

 4. **Analysis Notebook**
    Open the Jupyter Notebook to perform EDA, forecast demand, and conduct financial cost analyses.